Discover how you can keep connected to Cambridge from the comfort of your home.

 A question of time

-Individual circumstances mean our experiences of this time of upheaval and change may look very different.
+Individual circumstances mean our experiences of this time of change may look very different.
 While some alumni may be busier than ever juggling childcare alongside their job, others may have much more time on their hands than they would wish.

 The University has always aimed to be a place that inspires and engages with everyone – from age three to 93.
 As such, Departments, Faculties and museums across the University have created a number of a resources to help with home-schooling.
 You can find all these resources along with advice on home-schooling from the Faculty of Education on the alumni website.